UBC-FRESH/nemora/candidate-import-from-ForestFit-features.md

   for Bayesian posterior sampling and credible intervals.
 - **Port plan:** prototype a lightweight Bayesian interface using PyMC or NumPyro wrappers around the same distributions, outputting posterior summaries alongside our deterministic fits.
-The hook would live in a new `dbhdistfit.fitting.bayes` module with optional dependencies.
+The hook would live in a new `nemora.fitting.bayes` module with optional dependencies.
 - **Benefit:** Provides uncertainty quantification paths familiar to ForestFit users while keeping the workflow inside the Python stack (important for students who want probabilistic assessments).

 ## Height–diameter curve library
 - **ForestFit reference:** `fitcurve()` supports a suite of classical H–D models (Weibull, Chapman–Richards, Logistic, Gompertz, etc.) with automatic plotting.
-- **Port plan:** create a companion `dbhdistfit.curves` subpackage housing these formulations, using SciPy’s `curve_fit` or lmfit.
+- **Port plan:** create a companion `nemora.curves` subpackage housing these formulations, using SciPy’s `curve_fit` or lmfit.
 We can expose them through notebooks and optionally integrate with HPS expansion factors for coupled inventory analysis.
 - **Why:** Many practitioners need consistent H–D models alongside DBH distributions; folding them in